heypr/MythicInventories/README.md

 > [!IMPORTANT]
 > The one and only dependency is MythicMobs.

+## Download
+You can download the latest version of MythicInventories [here](https://ci.heypr.dev/job/MythicInventories/).

 ## Usage
 Making inventories is pretty simple.
 All you need to do is open up the MythicInventories folder, create a .yml file with a name of your choice, then create one!
 > [!NOTE]